What is sales prospecting?

 Better forecast accuracy | Missed quota |

-Inbound vs. Outbound Prospecting
+Inbound vs. outbound prospecting

 Most B2B organizations need both inbound and outbound prospecting to build a healthy pipeline.
 Each approach serves different purposes in your go-to-market motion.

-Inbound Prospecting: This involves qualifying and engaging leads who have already expressed interest in your company.
+Inbound prospecting: This involves qualifying and engaging leads who have already expressed interest in your company.
 These are contacts who filled out forms, downloaded content, attended webinars, or engaged with your marketing.
 The challenge is determining which inbound leads are worth pursuing and when to engage them.

-Outbound Prospecting: This involves proactively identifying and reaching accounts that fit your ICP but haven't engaged with your company yet.
+Outbound prospecting: This involves proactively identifying and reaching accounts that fit your ICP but haven't engaged with your company yet.
 You're initiating contact based on fit and timing signals, not waiting for them to come to you.
 Outbound requires more research and personalization but lets you control who enters your pipeline.

 What does effective sales prospecting look like, and how should you go about it?
 Although there are many different prospecting workflows, here are some core concepts that remain relevant no matter which approach you choose: